cov-clear/web/README.md

 ![image](https://user-images.githubusercontent.com/1318111/78276614-2e4b5380-750b-11ea-98f8-3e258bdfb1f6.png)

 ### Test results ###
 Users can see a list of their test results indicating whether antigens or antibodies were found, depending on the test type.
-If a medical professional added notes these are also available to view.
+If a medical professional added notes, these are also available to view.
 Along with links to additional information on understanding test results.

 ![image](https://user-images.githubusercontent.com/1318111/78277018-bcbfd500-750b-11ea-9e0c-54f08f9d2092.png)

 ### Immunity passport ###
 Access to test results can be shared with others.
-On the users profile page there is a short-lived QR code that grants temporary access to view & confirm another user's status.
+On the user's profile page there is a short-lived QR code that grants temporary access to view & confirm another user's status.
 The second user (the checker) takes a photo of this QR code, granting them access to view the test results of the first user (the patient).

-At this point, if the 'checker' is has sufficient priviledges (e.g. is a medical professional), they can also add new verified test results for the patient (facillitating the in-person test flow).
+At this point, if the 'checker' has sufficient priviledges (e.g. is a medical professional), they can also add new verified test results for the patient (facillitating the in-person test flow).

 ![image](https://user-images.githubusercontent.com/1318111/78276524-107dee80-750b-11ea-88a2-cdb056428221.png)

 ## Team ##

 This application was designed and built by a team of engineers from [transferwise.com/](https://transferwise.com/) in partnership with a team of medical professionals.
-To learn more about the project and the team, check out cov-clear.com.
+To learn more about the project and the team, check out [https://cov-clear.com/about/.

 ## Contributing